LordDemonos/Quarm.Guide/README.md

 - Example: /spellset save buffs
 - Example: /spellset load buffs
 - Example: /spellset delete buffs
-- Description: allows you to save and load spellsets
+- Description: allows you to save and load spell sets

 Once created, you can even right click your spellbook to choose one of your spell sets from a drop down menu.
 These values are saved in a new file called `charactername_spellsets.ini`.
 Within these you can then rename your spellsets or duplicate the file for someone playing the same class as you, for example.